-PROXY STATEMENT

-ANNUAL MEETING OF SHAREHOLDERS
+PROXY STATEMENT ANNUAL MEETING OF SHAREHOLDERS

-The accompanying proxy is solicited by the Board of Directors of Urban Outfitters, Inc. (the "Company") for use at the Annual Meeting of Shareholders (the "Meeting") to be held on Tuesday, June 25, 2002 at 10:30 a.m. at the National Society of the Colonial Dames of America, 1630 Latimer Street, Philadelphia, Pennsylvania, and any adjournments or postponements thereof.
-This Proxy Statement and accompanying proxy card are being mailed to Shareholders on or about June 4, 2002.
+The accompanying proxy is solicited by the Board of Directors of Urban Outfitters, Inc. (the "Company") for use at the Annual Meeting of Shareholders (the "Meeting") to be held on Tuesday, June 3, 2003 at 10:30 a.m. at the National Society of the Colonial Dames of America, 1630 Latimer Street, Philadelphia, Pennsylvania, and any adjournments or postponements thereof.
+This Proxy Statement and accompanying proxy card are being mailed to shareholders on or about May 8, 2003.

-Only Shareholders of record, as shown on the transfer books of the Company, at the close of business on May 24, 2002 (the "Record Date") are entitled to notice of, and to vote at, the Meeting.
-On the Record Date, there were 19,152,786 Common Shares outstanding.
+Only shareholders of record, as shown on the transfer books of the Company at the close of business on May 1, 2003 (the "Record Date"), are entitled to notice of, and to vote at, the Meeting.
+On the Record Date, there were 19,457,936 of the Company's Common Shares outstanding.

-The Company's Common Shares represented by an unrevoked Proxy in the enclosed form, which has been properly executed and received prior to the Meeting, will be voted in accordance with the specifications made on such Proxy.
-Any properly executed Proxy received on a timely basis on which no specification has been made by the Shareholder will be voted "FOR" the election of the nominees to the Board of Directors listed in this Proxy Statement and, to the extent permitted by the rules and regulations of the Securities and Exchange Commission, in accordance with the judgment of the persons voting the Proxies upon such other matters as may come before the Meeting and any adjournments.
-Any Shareholder giving a Proxy has the power to revoke it prior to its exercise either by giving written notice to the Secretary of the Company, by voting in person at the Meeting or by execution of a subsequent Proxy.
+The Company's Common Shares represented by an unrevoked proxy in the enclosed form, which has been properly executed and received prior to the Meeting, will be voted in accordance with the specifications made on such proxy.
+Any properly executed proxy received on a timely basis on which no specification has been made by the shareholder will be voted "FOR" the election of the nominees to the Board of Directors listed in this Proxy Statement and, to the extent permitted by the rules and regulations of the Securities and Exchange Commission, in accordance with the judgment of the persons voting the Proxies upon such other matters as may come before the Meeting and any adjournments.
+Any shareholder giving a proxy has the power to revoke it prior to its exercise either by giving written notice to the Secretary of the Company, by voting in person at the Meeting or by execution of a subsequent proxy.